appsemble/appsemble/README.md

 version.
 Running docker database containers, creating a user account and creating an organization are not needed.

-App resources will be stored locally in the `data.json` file in the root of the project.
+App resources will be stored locally in the `/packages/cli/data.json` file.
 App assets and block assets will be served from the local file system.

 The development server can be started by running: